0xless/less_on_sec/content/posts/rc_analysis.md

 NOTE: I could work with 3 of these remotes, and each one was using a slightly different frequency, that's why it was possible to find the signal at 30.889MHz and not exactly at 30.875MHz.
 This can depend on a number of factors and it's completely normal.

 ![radio signal](/images/rc_analysis/gqrx_signal.gif#center)

-Once the frequency was found, it was still necessary to check something: the first pin (1) of the DIP switch has written "ON" on top of it.
-At first I thought that it was an ON - OFF switch, since there is none on the board, but trying to change it's position, the behavior of the remote wouldn't change.
-So it's safe to assume it's part of the expected data stream.

 Now it's time to analyze the signal.